Swan Song: 1980 International Scout II – SOLD!

 February 13, 2023 Update – The seller replaced their expired original listing with a second Craigslist ad.
 The pictures, description, and already raised asking price of $45,000 all remain the same.

 January 12, 2023 Update – Nine days after first listing their rare diesel-powered International Scout II, the seller raised their asking price from the original ask of $35,000 to an almost eye-watering $45,000.
-We will keep a close eye on this one to keep up with more price changes.
+We will closely monitor this one to keep up with more price changes.

 1980 marked the final year for the Truck and Farm Implement company International Harvester (better known simply as “IH”) to dabble in the retail market.
 With several improvements, including a new grille featuring square headlamps, the 1980 International Scout II was arguably the best and rarest version offered by IH.
 Even rarer is a 1980 Scout II equipped with the one-year-only, Nissan-supplied DS33T inline-six TurboDiesel engine.

-This slightly restored red 1980 International Scout II for sale, currently listed on Craigslist in Vancouver, Washington, is said to be an ex-California-sourced example featuring a rust-free body and a reupholstered interior.
+This slightly restored red 1980 International Scout II for sale, last listed on Craigslist in July 2023 in Vancouver, Washington, is said to be an ex-California-sourced example featuring a rust-free body and a reupholstered interior.
 As with all Scouts fitted with this diesel engine, this example features a floor-shifted four-speed manual unit.

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s #2 Very Good” estimate of $29,500 and its #1 “Excellent” appraisal of $44,700 before deducting twenty percent for the inline-four diesel engine.